 We are a professional academic society with several hundred members comprised of missiologists, mission administrators, teachers, pastors with strategic missiological interests, and students of missiology, based primarily in North America but inclusive of members globally.

 The Evangelical Missiological Society (EMS) exists to advance the cause of world evangelization.
 We do this through study and evaluation of mission concepts and strategies from a biblical perspective with a view to commending sound mission theory and practice to churches, mission agencies, and schools of missionary training around the world.
-Annually, we hold a National Conference and eight regional meetings throughout the USA and Canada.
+Each year we hold an Annual Conference, eight regional meetings throughout the USA and Canada, and Global Region meetings.